Commercial Opportunities in a Renaissance of Self-Hosting

 Appendix

-Basement Data Numbers
+Basement Data Center Numbers

 If you're curious about the breakdown of the data center running in my basement.